Keeping the Old Ways alive in the Kalahari

 Many people in modern societies are looking for more natural, healthy and sustainable ways of life in harmony with people and the natural environment.
 We are aware that nobody can return to fully hunter gatherer lifestyle any more, but some values of the old way are much better than the modern ones.
 For us in Europe, working directly with the Ju|’hoansi is a great opportunity.
 Our donor members could regularly visit them, learn from them and support them in many ways.
 To this end we are creating an international network of rewilding humans for a better and sustainable future.

-Our projects are about teaching ancestral knowledge to preserve it and supporting a sustainable model for villages who chose to live traditional lives in the modern world.
-Find out much more about our projects below.
+Our projects are about teaching ancestral knowledge to preserve it, and supporting a sustainable development model for villages who chose to live traditional lives in the modern world.
+Find out much more about the villages that we work with below.

 Discover Djamta!’ae Heritage Village and Di//xao#oha Heritage Village

-We are asking you to give a small amount every month, as a membership subscription, so that there is a regular income to support the projects in these heritage villages.
-For example, we wish to pay a teacher’s salary in each village to support the tracking schools.
+We are asking you to give a small amount every month, as a membership subscription, so that there is a regular income to support our projects in the heritage villages.

-As a contributing member you will be welcomed to stay in the villages and each member will be provided with free accommodation during your visits to either Djamta!’ae or Di//xao#oha.
+As a contributing member you will be welcomed to stay with them and be given with free camping accommodation during your visits to either Djamta!’ae or Di//xao#oha.

 Take this opportunity to give directly to the projects that these gentle, talented people need to transit mindfully and sustainably to this new world they find themselves in.
 With your help they can avoid the traps of poverty and dependence and make their new villages self-sustaining.